PretendoNetwork/website/docs/en_US/install/wiiu.md

 When ready, press the `A` button to transfer your data.
 Press `A` again to confirm your actions.
 If you get a message about backing up your data on your Pretendo profile, ignore.
 Your screen may briefly flash as the data is copied over.

-Once that's done, exit SaveMii and make sure the game you transferred works properly on your Pretendo profile.
+Once completed, exit SaveMii and ensure the game you transferred works properly on your Pretendo profile.

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-saveworkingonpretendo.jpg" width="100%">